 If you’re feeling stressed, anxious or depressed we can help with our ‘Oasis of Calm’ approach.
-When you’re feeling stressed and anxious or troubled by intrusive thoughts or emotions try one of our ‘calming’ approaches – these psychotherapy tools are free to download.
+When you’re feeling stressed and anxious or troubled by intrusive thoughts or emotions try one of our ‘calming’ approaches – these psychotherapy tools are free to download from our blogs.

 We also offer a fee-based professional counselling service to provide 1:1 therapy, either face to face (if geographically practical) or online.
 Our Counsellors are all fully qualified and members of the BACP – British Association of Counselling and Psychotherapy (the main national body that regulates counselling in the UK).
 They also have relevant experience in the 1000 day context.

 The benefits of online counselling are that you can do this (providing you have suitable computer equipment) from your own home.
 This can work well – researchers at the University of Exeter, have shown that postnatal depression can be treated effectively using online therapy.

 For a limited time, you can have an introductory session at half price (see fees).

 We offer some free simple tools that can help you with your symptoms.
 Check out these for Anxiety and Depression.